mrc-ide/mint/src/app/static/README.md

 - End-to-end (in-browser) tests.
 These have suffix `.etest.ts` and are run with [Playwright](https://playwright.dev/) via `npm run e2e-test` with configuration in `playwright.config.ts`.
 Run `npx playwright install chromium` to perform a one-time installation of the Playwright Chromium binary.
+  - Playwright provides [various tools](https://playwright.dev/docs/debug) for authoring and debugging tests.
+But if you've written a failing test then simply running `npm run e2e-test -- --headed` may help identify the issue.

 Note that integration and end-to-end tests require the app and all dependencies to already be running, via `./scripts/run-dev-dependencies-for-integration-tests.sh`.